ChrisJabb21/user-management-app/README.md

 # User Management app template
 ------------------------------

+# Overview
+A fullstack app with user role based functionality and abiliity to do CRUD operations on users as an admin.
-title: User Management template for an ecommerce app
+Can be incorporated into other apps that need to manage user information.
+User Management template for an ecommerce app.

-category: REST API, Angular, NodeJS, Express
-layout: 2017/sheet
-tags: [Featured]
-keywords:
+Technologies: Angular 10 (TypeScript) for the Frontend, NodeJS & Express (JavaScript) for the backend as a REST API service and MySQL for database.
- - Angular (TypeScript)
+ - Angular 10
  - Node
  - Express
  - MySQL
- - Sequelize
+ - Sequelize ORM

-# Overview
-A fullstack app with user role based functionality and abiliity to do CRUD operations on users as an admin.
-Can be incorporated into other apps that need to manage user information.

-Technologies: Angular (TypeScript) for the Frontend, NodeJs(JavaScript) & Express for the backend using a REST API and MySQL for database.

 ## Running the project
 ---